-- Foundation inspection, - Open sewer inspection and - Overall completion inspection wherein an occupational certificate will be issued if all met the building regulations standards. - There's an increase in revenue on approval of building plan and this is a result of some major alteration at Tzaneen mall and Tzaneen crossing. - There's a decline in number of building plans approved for residential properties as a result of non-financing by banks and other financial institution and also the effects of the global economic meltdown of some European countries including effects of recession. - The effects of prices of commodities and the rand /dollar exchange plunging at R15/\$1 dollar makes it difficult make use of foreign borrowing.
+- Foundation inspection - Open sewer inspection - Overall completion inspection wherein an occupational certificate will be issued if all met the building regulations standards. - There's a decline in number of building plans approved for residential properties as a result of nonfinancing by banks and other financial institution and also the effects of the global economic meltdown of some European countries including effects of recession. - The effects of prices of commodities and the rand /dollar exchange plunging at R15/\$1 dollar makes it difficult make use of foreign borrowing.